snr-laboratory/snrlab-microfab-trial0/doc/InterposerPhotomask.md

 ## Interconnects
 * Pitch for interconnect pads
-* Shape and size of interconnect pads
+* Shape and size of interconnect pads: rectangular/slightly larger than bonding pad
 * The distance between interconnects and chip edge and between Au ball bumping region and interconnects
     * To close to edge introduces issues with resist uniformity or increased probablity of mishandling the device (avoid near edge).
     * [High-Speed PCB